Compare Popular Online Construction Management Programs

 A bachelor's degree is important to becoming a construction manager.
 Certificates can help to prove your dedication to your career.
 You need a bachelor's degree to qualify for a certificate.
 Construction Management Association of America Certificate and the American Institute of Constructors Certificate are two common certificates earned by construction managers.

-What do construction managers do?
+What do these managers do?

 Construction managers work with contracts, budgets, and technical information.
 They are responsible for interoperating and explaining contracts to other construction professionals.
 They also prepare budgets, cost estimates, and employee timetables.

-Where do construction managers work?
+Where do they work?

 Construction managers generally have a main office but they spend most of their time in a field office onsite.

-What qualities should a construction manager have?
+What qualities should they have?

 Construction managers must be flexible and have organizational skills.
 They need to be able to communicate effectively and solve problems under pressure.
 They need to be able to prioritize, delegate tasks, and work as a team member.

-How much do construction managers make?
+How much do they make?

 Construction managers make around $58,000 to $92,000 on average according to Payscale.